Liu3422/Summer_RISCV/README.md

     Mostly done, a couple more instructions to go.

     In progress:
-    - TDD for jump instructions (jal, jalr, etc).
-        - Imm field for jal is 0
     - More complex SV testcases, like fibonacci
-    - Test 6 cases aren't printing the PC + instr for each clk, only the last instr for some reason.
-        -Attempted fixes: changing order of $display before/after running instructions, $display before clk,

     Concerns:
     - When processing a jump/branch instruction, the PC still increments and the subsequent instruction is fed into the DUT.
 Would this be a problem?